jurmy24/terminal-cv-website/public/filesystem/root/cv/about-me.md

 ## What I'm doing

 I just finished up a Master in machine learning at KTH (under the 5-year industrial engineering and management program).
 Currently I'm finishing a second bachelors in mechanical engineering at KTH to complement my digital skills and management theory with a more hands-on counterpart.
+I'm also working on a non-profit project I started called Twiga and a startup called Utter.

 ## How can you talk to me?